franciscoaguirre/cosmos-midterm/slides/presentation/markdown/blockchain_guarantees.md

 ### Fairness around selection of voting committees

-- The fairness of selection is related to their voting power.
+- The fairness of selection is related to their voting power, which is related to amount of stake they hold.
 - A new validator might have to wait for long time before being selected.
     - A validator V that has just been elected is moved to the end of the queue.
 If the validator set is large and/ or other validators have significantly higher power, V will have to wait many runs to be elected.
+- The selection mechanism also has a weakness that it can lead to very few candidates consolidating vote support over time, in detriment to less popular candidates who perhaps are generally considered to be more competent.
+See the _Governance_ section for more information on this.

 ---